Fanny Allen: Conversion

 Allen received instruction in the Catholic faith and was re-baptized by the Rev. L. Saulnier, a parish priest in Montreal, since it was determined that her earlier baptism was invalid due to a lack of proper disposition, namely her ability to properly assent to the sacrament.
 It was at the reception of her First Communion that she fixed upon the idea of entering the religious life as a nun.

 Her conversion to Catholicism was regarded as remarkable in Vermont, an area in which the Catholic Church had scarcely any influence at that time in history.
 Her conversion was all the more remarkable for her decision to become a nun as well.
 In reaction, her parents promptly withdrew her from the convent and attempted to distract her from the idea of religious life with lavish parties and handsome suitors.
-They even enlisted the help of a "High Church" Episcopalian acquaintance to attempt to convince her that the Episcopalian church would be a better match for her.
+They even enlisted the help of a "High Church" Episcopal acquaintance to attempt to convince her that the Episcopal church would be a better match for her.
 All of these attempts at dissuading Allen had little effect, even prompting a friend of hers to remark, "It is astonishing how terribly in earnest Fanny is!
 She certainly believes in the Catholic religion with all her heart, though how a person with her extensive information and splendid talents can receive such absurdities is a puzzle to common sense!"
 Allen did, however, agree to her parents' request that she would wait a year before taking action, during which time she lived with them in Swanton.

 As soon as that year ended, she returned to Montreal, but had not determined what religious congregation she wanted to join.
 When Allen visited the Hôtel-Dieu de Montréal with her mother, she was immediately struck by a painting that was hanging above the altar of the chapel there.
 The image was a representation of the Holy Family.
 Allen, amazed, remarked to her mother that the image of Saint Joseph matched exactly the appearance of the man who had saved her from the river creature at the age of 12.
 "Oh great St. Joseph," she exclaimed, "it is indeed you, the foster father of Jesus, the husband of Mary, who came to save me from that monster, to preserve me from death that I might enjoy the benefit of knowing, loving, and serving my God.
 It is right here, mother, it is with the sisters of St. Joseph that I wish to spend the rest of my life."